 Are potatoes one of the foods you can feed your cockatiel?
-The simple answer is yes, but only baked potatoes.
+The simple answer is that while cooked potatoes are safe for cockatiels to consume, they aren’t recommended for them.
+Potato shoots and eyes are toxic for all parrots, including cockatiels.
 Another important question is why would you want to give potatoes to your bird?
 Are there any benefits to this food?
 This is what you will find out in the rest of this article.

 Potatoes are filled with fibers, carbohydrates, starch, and B vitamins (B1, B2, B3, B6).
 Vitamin B1 plays an essential role in nerve transmission and participates in the transformation of carbohydrates into energy.
 The potato also contains vitamin C, which helps strengthen the immune system.
 In addition, potassium, iron, and magnesium are minerals present in respectable amounts in this succulent tuber.